evaera/RbxSync/README.md

 ### MoonScript Support
 If you have MoonScript installed on your computer (have [`moonc`](http://moonscript.org/) in your PATH), RSync can automatically compile your scripts into Lua every time you save them and instantly push them to your game in Studio.

 Mixins can be used with the built-in `mixin` function, e.g. `mixin "hello"`.
+In MoonScript mode only, there are three special mixin names, which can be used to inject things into the environment:

+- `autoload`: This mixin is automatically run at the start of every script.
+- `client`: This mixin is automatically run at the start of every script running on the client.
+- `server`: This mixin is automatically run at the start of every script running on the server.

 **To put a script in MoonScript mode**, there must be a StringValue named "MoonScript" inside of it.
 The plugin provides several shortcuts so you don't have to do this manually:
 - If you put `.moon` at the end of your script name (e.g. `KillScript.moon`, then press the *Open in Editor* button.
 It will remove the `.moon` from the name after it's created the value.